May 1 – 7, 2022

-Thank you for your interest in International Compost Awareness Week (ICAW) 2020
+Thank you for your interest in International Compost Awareness Week (ICAW) 2022

-Many companies strongly support ICAW by becoming an ICAW sponsor.
-We would like to thank all the 2019 ICAW sponsors.
-If you would like to be an ICAW sponsor for 2020, contact Beth Simone, firstname.lastname@example.org
+To learn more about how you can get involved with ICAW or plan an event in your community, click here to read the attachment Celebrate ICAW Manual.
+You can also look on the event page for more event ideas which is updated with plans across the country as we get closer to ICAW.
+Many companies strongly support ICAW each year by becoming an ICAW sponsor.
+We would like to thank all the 2021 ICAW sponsors.
+If you would like to be an ICAW 2022 sponsor, contact Beth Simone, firstname.lastname@example.org

 Browse the Compost Week menu for tools, resources and ideas to help YOU celebrate International Compost Awareness Week!